Night at the Museum (franchise): Video game

-In April and May 2009, Night at the Museum: Battle of the Smithsonian – The Video Game, an action-adventure video game adaptation of the feature film of the same name, developed by Amaze Entertainment and Pipeworks Software, was published by Majesco Entertainment to BlackBerry, Wii, Microsoft Windows, Nintendo DS, and Xbox 360.
+In April and May 2009, Night at the Museum: Battle of the Smithsonian – The Video Game, an action-adventure video game adaptation of the feature film of the same name, developed by Amaze Entertainment and Pipeworks Software, was published by Majesco to BlackBerry, Wii, Microsoft Windows, Nintendo DS, and Xbox 360.
 Ben Stiller reprises his role in the film as the voice of Larry Daley.

 Stage

 In April 2020, Alan Menken revealed that he is working as lyricist and composer for a stage musical adaptation of Night at the Museum.
 On September 11, 2020, Night at the Museum director Shawn Levy revealed that he is also working on the musical, which has been in development for "a year and a half" by that point.
 Work on the musical had to be done remotely through Zoom due to COVID.

+Theme park

+A Night at the Museum: Midnight Mayhem ride is at Genting SkyWorlds.